Ropes & Gray Represents CANbridge Pharmaceuticals in Termination of its License Agreement with Puma Biotechnology and Related Transactions

 Under the terms of the agreements, CANbridge will receive a one-time $20 million termination fee from Puma, and both parties agreed to dismiss the arbitration demand and counterclaims against each other.

-The Ropes & Gray team included IP transactions partner David McIntosh, litigation & enforcement partner Richard Batchelder, litigation & enforcement counsel Greg Demers, life sciences licensing counsel Matt Byron (all of Boston) and IP transactions associate Lindsay Ladner (New York).
+The Ropes & Gray team included IP transactions partner David McIntosh, litigation & enforcement partner Richard Batchelder, litigation & enforcement counsel Greg Demers and life sciences licensing counsel Matt Byron (all of Boston).